Rayc940/ece5160-fast-robot/lab1/lab.md

 #### Serial Communication Test

-Next, we ran Example4_Serial from File → Examples → Apollo3.
+Next, I ran Example4_Serial from File → Examples → Apollo3.
 The serial monitor was opened to see the output and send input.

 <div style="text-align:center; margin:30px 0;">